 - Participation Points – Players participating in the First Set Tour – Rising Stars will receive 40 points per tournament played towards their year-end total.

-- Tournament Points – 10 points to one match win.
+- Tournament Points – 10 points for each match won.